joshuk/joshee-jekyll/_work/josh.ee.md

 published: false

 ---
-My portfolio website was created in June 2020, and was designed to house both my work as a developer as well as any other little things that I wanted to show off or talk about.
+I created my portfolio website around June 2020 to house both my work as a developer as well as any other little things that I wanted to show off or talk about.

-It's built as a [Jekyll](https://jekyllrb.com/) site using vanilla CSS and Javascript.
-It's hosted with [Netlify](https://www.netlify.com/), and uses [Forestry](https://forestry.io/) for content population.
+It's built as a static [Jekyll](https://jekyllrb.com/) site and is hosted on [Netlify](https://www.netlify.com/), using [Forestry](https://forestry.io/) for content population.

 <h3><span>the design</span></h3>